adusachev/scanplot/README.md

 Input data that is **not supported**:
-- markers with gradient color
+- markers with color gradient
-- markers with alpha channel
+- semi-transparent markers
 - markers of the same type but with different sizes